The Ultimate Guide to Instagram for Businesses: Part #1

 Establish your look

-Instagram is a visually driven platform, meaning that it’s vital to produce content that’s pleasing on the eye — it’s as simple as that!
+Instagram is a visually driven platform, meaning that it’s vital to produce content that’s pleasing to the eye — it’s as simple as that!
 According to research, visual appeal matters in 93% of cases when people go to make a purchase.
+When thinking about Instagram for businesses, make sure you get your brand team on board with consistent visuals.

 Here are some great examples of thoughtful and beautiful Instagram feeds for you to draw inspiration from.